I believe you have decided to get your pilot license and want a heads up on the contents of the private pilot ground school syllabus.

 Principles of Flight.

-This is the third chapter of the Jeppesen book.
-The name of the chapter in the book is Aerodynamic principles.
+Principles of flight are in the third chapter of the Jeppesen book.
+The name of the section in the book is Aerodynamic principles.

 This chapter consists of: